Why Nozzle Selection Matters

 Step 3: Match the precipitation rate

 All nozzles in a zone should have the same precipitation rate.
 Buy nozzles from the same manufacturer and series for each zone.
+If you're unsure whether your zones are matched correctly, an irrigation audit can identify mismatches.

 How to Replace a Nozzle